Welcome to the KIDS Family

 Parents, there is a private parent page as well.
 Past parents are also connected on this group.
 It is a great place to ask questions on how to handle certain aspects of the summer.
 Once a KID parent, Always a KID parent!

-How do I dress?
+How do I dress on tour?
 Please refer to the tour wardrobe guidelines document

 Can I ever go home?
 Of course.
 We encourage KIDS to go home on OFF days during tour, or after a performance to reconnect with friends and family.
 Make sure to clear arrangements first with the tour staff and follow the expectations of sign out and sign in.
 You are expected to be on time for the next bus departure or load in.